Anti-associative dendriform algebras: Isomorphism classes of two dimensional anti-associative dendriform algebras

+In this section, we classify two-dimensional anti-associative dendriform algebras.
+Moreover, we introduce the annihilator of anti-associative dendriform algebras and demonstrate its role in the construction of new algebras from old ones.

-\begin{prop} Let $(A, \succ, \prec)$ be a rhizaform algebra.
+\begin{prop} Let $(A, \succ, \prec)$ be an anti-associative dendriform algebra.
 If one of the binary operations $\succ, \ \prec$ in $A$ vanishes, then with respect to the second one, the algebra $A$ is anti-associative. \end{prop} \begin{proof} It is straightforward. \end{proof}